Moosieus/blog/content/smart_blogs_and_talks.md

 %{
   title: "Smart Blogs and Talks",
-  description: "A list of posts and talks about programming that I like, organized roughly by category."
+  description: "A list of posts and talks about programming that I like, organized roughly by category.",
+  order_priority: 2
 }
 ---
 ## Blogs, Papers, and Forum posts